sinbad/SPUD/doc/props.md

 in these properties.
 But for simple stand-alone state retention, they will work.

 > In addition, from UE 5.2 uses of TObjectPtr<> inside Arrays and Maps is no longer supported.
-> UE changed the say these are serialized in the core and have broken compatibility
+> UE changed the way these are serialized in the core and have broken compatibility
 > with FMemoryArchive, which SPUD relies on.
 Raw UObject pointers are still Supported
 > in arrays and maps, as are single TObjectPtr vars.